autonomousapps/dependency-analysis-gradle-plugin/README.md

 Particularly, specify a list of variants to analyze (maybe)
 1. Extend dependency analysis to non-main source sets
 1. Add lifecycle tasks that aggregate across variants
-1. Add root-project task that aggregates all subproject reports
+1. Add root-project task that aggregates all subproject reports (done, except for HTML reports)
+1. Add option to fail build based on various conditions.